pmmmwh/react-refresh-webpack-plugin/README.md

 #### `options.overlay.sockHost`

 Type: `string`
-Default: effectively `window.location.hostname`
+Default: `window.location.hostname`

 Set this if you are running webpack on a host other than `window.location.hostname`.
-This is used by the error overlay module.
+This will be used by the error overlay module, and is available for `webpack-dev-server` only.

 #### `options.overlay.sockIntegration`